shopware/shopware/src/Docs/_new/4-how-to/210-custom-rule.md

 - `__constructor`: This only defines the default **expected** value.
 This is overwritten at runtime with the actual value, that the shop administrator set in the administration
 - `getName`: Just return a unique technical name for your rule here
 - `match`: This is where you're actually checking, if the rule applies.
 Return a boolean here, depending on whether or not the rule actually applies.
-- `getConstraints`: This method returns an array of the possible fields and it's types.
+- `getConstraints`: This method returns an array of the possible fields and its types.
 You could also return the `NotBlank` class here, to require this field.

 Time to register it in the DI container via the `services.xml` of your plugin.
 If your plugin does not have a `services.xml` file yet, make sure to read [here](./../2-internals/4-plugins/010-plugin-quick-start.md#The services.xml) to understand how it can be created in the first place.